Blockchain in healthcare

 Across the pond, Medicalchain, a London-based company, is building a similar platform aimed at promoting “a collaborative, smart approach to healthcare”.

-At Limechain, we’ve had the opportunity to work on a couple of exciting projects aiming to utilize blockchain to improve health records.
+At LimeChain, we’ve had the opportunity to work on a couple of exciting projects aiming to utilize blockchain in healthcare to improve health records.
 You can read more about our collaboration with IRIS, a decentralized electronic health record system, here.
 It’s also worth checking out how we assisted Healthbase and its efforts to improve medical and healthcare research.

 Tackling global health crises